 With a staggering 175 museums, Berlin is a treasure trove for cultured travellers.
 Whilst cranes clutter the skyline and the city changes almost beyond recognition, it’s still steeped in a monumental history, with a love of the archaic and aesthetic.
 It’s a city that’s not afraid to look to its own past to shed light on its future.

 Covering everything from computer games to the darkly absurd Stasi surveillance methods, there truly is a Berlin museum for everyone.
 If you’re used to the free museums in London, the entry fees can seem a little steep.
-But with a bit of planning you can still get your culture fix on a backpacker’s budget: there are several free museums in Berlin, plus if you plan to visit more than one address on this list, then a Berlin museum pass can save you loads of money.
+But with a bit of planning you can still get your culture fix on a backpacker’s budget, especially if you book a stay in one of Berlin’s best hostels.
+There are several free museums in Berlin, plus if you plan to visit more than one address on this list, then a Berlin museum pass can save you loads of money.
 Try the 24-hour Berlin Museum Island Pass (which gives you access to the 5 of the best museums in Berlin for €18, instead of €10-12 each) or the Welcome Card (which gives you free and reduced entry to loads of museums and other attractions, plus unlimited public transport – from €19.90).

 So which Berlin museums should you make a beeline for?
 Here’s our pick of the best.

 Built in the 19th century by one of Berlin’s most famous and prolific architects, Friedrich August Stüler, the New Museum (“Neues Museum”) was all but destroyed during WW2.
 It remained a bombed out ruin for years under GDR rule, before being restored and reopened by British architect David Chipperfield in 1999.
 The new building, made from recycled bricks and retaining some original elements, is an exquisite mix of old and new, or in Chipperfield’s words: “The contemporary reflects the lost, but without imitating it.”